hiiamboris/red-wiki/docs/[DOC]-REBOL-Core-Users-Guide-__-A-walkthrough-with-Red.md

 `print modified? %file.txt`

 `modified?` is not defined in Red.
+You can use `query` on files for now, but it's a subject to redesign, and returns a UTC timestamp.

 ### 12. Networking